-Google Cloud GCS
+Google GCS

 Google Cloud Storage (GCS) is a scalable and durable object storage service offered by Google Cloud Platform (GCP).
 It allows users to store and retrieve various types of data, including unstructured and structured data.